Zennoon/alx-low_level_programming/0x01-variables_if_else_while/README.md

 (saving memory) at 0 and then uses a while loop to print the number and increment it until it reaches 10, in which case it exits the loop and prints a new line.

+6-print_numberz.c: The code uses the ASCII decimal integers of characters '0'-'9', which are 48-57 respectively, and passes these integers to putchar which translates them to their ASCII characters.